EF / World Journeys

 • Explore became the primary entry point for browsing

-This shift aligned the app with how travelers actually plan trips—not just how they manage them.
+This shift aligned the app with how travelers actually plan: exploring, comparing, and returning over time.

 Saved Quotes